raven32633/PortfolioProjects/README.md

 This ReadMe will provide a summary of the various data analytics Projects I've done.
-Each project will have it's own respective file.
+Each project will have it's own respective folder within this portfolio projects folder.

 **1. COVID Data Exploration**